Somnath1998-hub/Project1---HandDetection/README.md

 1. System Architecture:
 Hardware -
-i.
-Camera - The vision system relies on capturing image frames from a camera source.
-In my case, I am utilizing the built-in camera on my laptop to capture the video stream. ii.
-Operating System - MediaPipe and open-cv supports Windows, so I am using Windows 10 iii.
-CPU - A modern multi-core processor with a clock speed of at least 2.0 GHz or higher. iv.
-RAM: At least 4 GB of RAM is typically sufficient for basic MediaPipe applications and open-cv.
+a) Camera - The vision system relies on capturing image frames from a camera source.
+In my case, I am utilizing the built-in camera on my laptop to capture the video stream.
+b) Operating System - MediaPipe and open-cv supports Windows, so I am using Windows 10
+c) CPU - A modern multi-core processor with a clock speed of at least 2.0 GHz or higher.
+d) RAM: At least 4 GB of RAM is typically sufficient for basic MediaPipe applications and open-cv.
-v.
-Graphics: Since MediaPipe primarily runs on the CPU, you don't need a dedicated graphics card.
+e) Graphics: Since MediaPipe primarily runs on the CPU, you don't need a dedicated graphics card.

 Software
 i.
 Python - I am using python 3.8 version